 If this is has ever happened to you, you are not alone; in fact, there is an entire holiday dedicated to it.
-Tomorrow marks the second anniversary of Email Debt Forgiveness Day: A 24-hour grace period to send all the emails you’ve been putting off, without guilt and (hopefully) any consequence.
+Sunday marks the third anniversary of Email Debt Forgiveness Day: a 24-hour grace period to send all the emails you’ve been putting off, without guilt and (hopefully) any consequence.

 If you want the recipient to understand more about the day, include this link as the explanation.

 Have a listen to how others have celebrated the day from the creators themselves from their original podcast below.